National Lobster Hatchery

 The National Lobster Hatchery is a charitable organization located in Padstow, England.
 The hatchery was opened in August 2000 and is situated on South Quay in Padstow, Cornwall.
-The organisation is a marine Conservation, research and education charity that focuses its efforts on the European lobster.
+The organisation is a marine conservation, research and education charity that focuses its efforts on the European lobster.
 It exists to serve the coastal fishing communities of Cornwall and the Isles of Scilly.
 The hatchery consists of a visitor centre, shop and conference facility, as well as various culture spaces, laboratories and technical facilities.

 Purpose

 The National Lobster Hatchery is a marine conservation, research and education charity that focuses exclusively on the European Lobster, a commercially exploited species.

 Conservation

 The charity's conservation work focuses on enhancing the stocks of lobsters in the coastal waters of Cornwall and the Isles of Scilly.
 Should stocks collapse (as they have done elsewhere) this work would shift its focus to restocking.

-The National Lobster Hatchery is in partnership with few selected local fishermen and shellfish wholesalers who provide female egg-bearing lobsters which are taken in and held until their eggs hatch.
+The National Lobster Hatchery is in partnership with a few selected local fishermen and shellfish wholesalers who provide female egg-bearing lobsters which are taken in and held until their eggs hatch.
 The resulting larvae are then on-grown into their post-larval stages before being released into the coastal waters of Cornwall and the Isles of Scilly.

 Juvenile lobsters are released onto suitable substrate, either by dive clubs who deliver the lobsters to the seabed, or by fishermen who effectively pump the juveniles directly onto the sea floor.

 The released juveniles will take between four and five years to grow to marketable size.
-Several studies have estimated very good wild survival for hatchery-reared lobsters and have even estimated the contribution to fisheries of such programs.
+Several studies have estimated very good wild survival rates for hatchery-reared lobsters.